DBT Dialectical Behavior Therapy

 DBT Skills Group for Teens

 Together we'll practice coping methods, learn skillful communication, and find ways to support each other.
-We will be learning regulation skills while having fun, creating projects, and getting outside when possible.
+We will be learning regulation skills while having fun, creating projects, and connecting with peers.

 What is included:

-- A 30-minute phone call, video conference, or in person session per month for the teen’s guardian.
+- A 30-minute phone call or video conference with the teen’s guardian.
 This session is scheduled with the facilitator to learn about the DBT skills taught that month and to check in with the facilitator about how their teen is doing in the group.

--A 30-minute phone call, video conference, or in person session once per month for the teen participant.
+-A 30-minute phone call or video conference once per month for the teen participant.
 This provides monthly individual attention during the group to review progress and to individualize and fine-tune how they practice their DBT skills.

 WHAT IS DBT?